grease-xmr/grease-scratchpad/docs/circuits.typ

   table.cell(colspan: 2, [*Before Initialization*]),
   [*Resource*], [],
   [Monero Funding Wallet], [Each peer must have a source wallet with its private spend key.
-This wallet will need to have at least the *Locked Amount* available.], [Monero Refund Wallet], [Each peer must have a destination wallet with its public key.
+This wallet will need to have at least the *Locked Amount* available.], [Monero Refund Wallet], [Each peer must have a destination wallet #CJc[I presume an address suffices] #SMc[Yes, the public key is OK but we'll need the view key to make sure that the refund did actually occur, but we could optionally ignore this part and assume it went OK.] with its public key.
 This wallet will store the refunded XMR value after the channel is closed.
-The peer must have the private view key of this wallet, but does not need to have the private spend key.], )
+The peer must have the private view key of this wallet, but does not technically need to have the private spend key.
+(Not having the private key for this wallet allows for certain security policies, such as cold wallet storage or mobile hot wallet exposure minimization.) #CJc[I totally missed this detail.
+Do explain why somewhere?]#SMc[Yes, this is for certain OPSEC since reusing hot wallets is a problem.]], )

-...

 ==== Grease: Before